A Better Way to Manage Marketing Operations

 The moment you cross the threshold of flowing qualified leads to your sales department, shift your marketing efforts to the dimension of Success & Renewals.
 The reason is this: as a young business with limited resources, you don’t have the trust and brand reputation that companies like Google have.
 This means you’ll have to work harder to show your solution works and that the customers you’re serving are people that others can relate to.

 Before I share this recommendation, know this is for entrepreneurs who have truly reached a dead-end with their lead generation efforts.
 The purpose of this recommendation is to get short-term cashflows up so that efforts can resume on the Lead Generation dimension.

 If you have been trying to build and refine your lead generation machine, but have nothing to show for it, I advise you to start developing your relationships with people who can bring you leads.
-This business activity revolve around the concept called strategic alliances.
+This business activity revolves around a concept called strategic alliances.
 Essentially, you want to find a part of your product or service’s value chain and partner with current providers.